kailash-manasarovar/statement/docs/timeline/2024/october.md

 ## Job offer

-- The following day I'm contacted on LinkedIn by a yacht company based in Altea with a job offer which I refuse because I'm certain it's a scam.
+- The following day I'm contacted on LinkedIn mails by a yacht company based in Altea.
+- They're offering me a job as a tech QA.
+- I'm certain it's a scam.
-- I'm banned for life on LinkedIn in a few week's time.
+- I'll be banned for life on LinkedIn in a few week's time, right after I survive another attempt on my life by poisoning.

 ## Bumping into Paul again